Daytron/Flipit-Map-Creator/README.md

 Want to contribute?
 Please do open up an issue.
 Not accepting any pull requests at the moment.

 ### Roadmap to version 1.0 release
+See Milestone and Issues sections for more information and updates.

  - Write Tests for JUnit and TestFX (For TestFX, wait for version 3.2 DeathThread bug fix)
  - Add and achieve high test coverage (Cobertura) and include Coveralls badge